Labour's school reforms - good or bad for education?

 Tickets £4.50 plus booking fee via EventBrite

-Following the tragic suicide of a head teacher on receipt of an "inadequate" rating for her school, Ofsted ratings will move away from the current inspection regime of single-word overall grades, pronouncing schools Outstanding, Good, or Inadequate.
-Instead of the damning negative rating or unsubtle favourable ones, Ofsted will produce a scorecard report where different aspects of the school’s performance are detailed, although poorly performing schools will still be subject to intervention by the Dept for Education.
-Education Secretary Bridget Philipson said that the ratings were “low information for parents but high stakes for teachers”.
+Following the tragic suicide of a head teacher on receipt of an "inadequate" rating for her school, Ofsted ratings have moved from the current inspection regime of single-word overall grades.
+Ofsted will produce a scorecard report where different aspects of the school’s performance are detailed.
+Education Secretary Bridget Phillipson said that the ratings were “low information for parents but high stakes for teachers”.

 Will the new national curriculum provide consistency to ensure all students have a broad education and clarity for their parents on what they should be taught, or produce conformity where experimentation and innovation are driven out?
-Is the promise not to neglect the arts subjects a hollow one, elevating Stormzy over Mozart, graffiti over Van Gogh, and football matches over museum and theatre visits?
-Will scrapping the one-word Ofsted ratings mean opacity on school performance for parents and prospective teaching applicants, or will this improve teacher morale and sense of society respecting and valuing their profession and the challenges they face?
+Will scrapping the one-word Ofsted ratings mean opacity on school performance for parents and prospective teaching applicants.
+Will it improve teacher morale?
+Are standard schools the place for increasing numbers of children identified as having special needs, however inclusive they might attempt to be?

 Speakers